thedeeno/active-domain/README.md

 # Active::Domain

+Make it easy to model your domain as a library and not an application

 ## Motivation

 Today, Rails makes the assumption that your business domain lives inside a web application.
 This assumption is awkward when you take a product-wide perspective; many tools need convenient access to a product's business logic but don't need the complexity of web concepts.
 Put another way, mixing web-application concepts with domain concepts often makes no sense.
 Despite, this is the default architecture of rails today.
 The `active-domain` gem family aims to alleviate this pain.